Choosing the right dive light

 Lately, lithium batteries may outperform conventional batteries but can be difficult to find in more remote areas.

 Types of lamps

 The main torch is either handheld or with a cable and canister.
-It has a powerful beam and is able to illuminate in murky waters or during night dives.
-The beam of these lamps is rather narrow but the wider beams may be suitable for night dives.
+It has a powerful beam and can illuminate in murky waters or during night dives.
+The beam of these lamps is rather narrow, but the wider beams may be suitable for night dives.
 LED bulbs on these lamps are the most common and some more expensive torches may have an HID bulb.